-\citet{brauckmannetal2016} numerically showed that the mean angular momentum collapses to $0.5$ in a bulk region for weakly counter-rotating and co-rotating cases when they are normalised by the angular momentum difference between the inner and outer cylinders and adjusted to $1$ and $0$ at the inner and outer cylinders, respectively.
-Figure~\ref{fig:angnularexp}(b) depicts the mean angular momentum profiles normalised by the angular momentum difference between the inner and outer cylinders: $\Delta \mathscr{L} = r_\mathrm{in} U_\mathrm{in} - r_\mathrm{out} U_\mathrm{out} = r_\mathrm{in}^2 \omega_\mathrm{in} - r_\mathrm{out}^2\omega_\mathrm{out}$.
+\citet{brauckmannetal2016} numerically showed that the mean angular momentum profiles collapse to $0.5$ in a bulk region for weakly counter-rotating and co-rotating cases when they are normalized by the angular momentum difference between the inner and outer cylinders and adjusted to $1$ and $0$ at the inner and outer cylinders, respectively.
+Figure~\ref{fig:angnularexp}(b) depicts the mean angular momentum profiles normalized by the angular momentum difference between the inner and outer cylinders: $\Delta \mathscr{L} = r_\mathrm{in} U_\mathrm{in} - r_\mathrm{out} U_\mathrm{out} = r_\mathrm{in}^2 \omega_\mathrm{in} - r_\mathrm{out}^2\omega_\mathrm{out}$.
 In addition, they are adjusted to $1$ and $0$ at the inner and outer cylinders, respectively.
 Our results also collapse to $0.5$ except for $a=-0.5$.
 For our apparatus, $a=-0.5$ is close to the Rayleigh stable line: $a=-\eta^2 = -0.536$.
 When $a$ is close to the Rayleigh stable line, the denominator $\Delta \mathscr{L}$ becomes small; thus, the result is much more susceptible to errors.
-Furthermore, the flow may no longer be in the UR owing to the stabilisation effect.
+Furthermore, the flow may no longer be in the UR owing to the stabilization effect.
 The outlier for $a=-0.5$ may be caused by this flow property or by related difficulties in velocimetry.